lenvxcodes/BetterEnhancedVelocity/README.md

 * `/kickall`: Kick all players from a server or the entire proxy.
 * **/move**: (NEW!)
 Seamlessly send players, entire servers, or all online players to a different destination server.
 * **Startup Commands**: (NEW!)
-Configure commands to be executed automatically when the Velocity proxy fully initializes.
+Configure commands to be executed automatically when the Velocity proxy fully initiates.

 These commands and features are designed to be highly configurable and integrate smoothly into your Velocity setup.

 # Improvements & New Features

-This version of EnhancedVelocity brings significant enhancements:
+This version of BetterEnhancedVelocity brings significant enhancements:

 * **Kotlin Migration**: The codebase has been largely migrated from Java to Kotlin, resulting in more concise, readable, and maintainable code.